jubakong/ReactorKitTemplate/README.md

 ## All You Need To Do is
 - Download `ReactorKit.xctemplate`
-- add the downloaded template file with path of:
+- Add the downloaded template file with path of:
 - `~/Library/Developer/Xcode/Templates/File Templates/ReactorKit`

 ## Concnern